Uberspace/lab/source/guide_vaultwarden.rst

 When enabled, you can access it by pointing your browser to ``https://isabell.uber.space/admin``.

-.. note ::  Be careful when editing values in via the Admin-Page as they overrule your settings in the  ``~/vaultwarden/.env`` file.
+.. note ::  Be careful when editing values via the Admin-Page as they overrule your settings in the  ``~/vaultwarden/.env`` file.

 Best practices